GuyKaye02/Football-Analytics-Repository/projects/pass_decision_making/README.md

 worth, and judge whether the player picked the best one.
 Includes the Bellingham and Kroos case studies, with video.

+### Built a counterfactual expected pass value (xPV) framework to evaluate passing decisions using tracking data
 📄 [Full project report (PDF)](Soccermatics_Project_Report.pdf)